bcgov/common-document-generation-service/app/README.md

 * `carbone` - Mustache-based report generator
 * `tmp` - To temporarily write document files to memory

+Conversion and File Caching

+* `carbone-copy-api` - An express API over Carbone and provides file caching.
+For more, refer to the [npm package](https://www.npmjs.com/package/@bcgov/carbone-copy-api).

 ### General Code Layout